ckessler2/phd/Alsomitra_NNCS/README.md

  <img src="https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Figures/PID_Result.png" width="250" class="center" />
 </p>

 Each of the 5 simulations runs for 60s, with a control frequency of 1Hz.
 For each control step, the script records all 6 system states, the y error, and the PID-controlled actuation (e_x).
-These results are saved to a [csv file](https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Training_Data.csv) with 8 columns and 306 rows.
+These results are saved to a [csv file](https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Training_Data.csv) with 8 columns and 306 rows (and as a mat file).

 ### Step 2 - Train NNCS (Python)